Building benchmarks for infrastructure investors

 - Global Infrastructure Hub, Chris Heathcote (CEO) & Brer Adams (Director)

 - OECD, Andre Laboul (Deputy Director, Directorate for Financial and Enterprise Affairs) & Raffaelle Della Croce (Lead Manager, Long-term Investment Project)

-- Monetary Authority of Singapore, Bernard Wee (Executive Director, Financial Markets Development Department)
+- Monetary Authority of Singapore, Alan Yeo (Director and Head, Financial Markets Development Department)